Sana Mustafa: Education, early life in USA

-Mustafa moved into an apartment in Hudson Valley; her plans to join her in USA were thwarted by Donald Trumps' refugee policies.
+Mustafa moved into an apartment in Hudson Valley; her plans for her family to join her in the United States were thwarted by Donald Trump's refugee policies.
 Her older sister Wafa left Turkey for Germany.

-In New York City, Mustafa worked in a restaurant, as an Arabic tutor and as a live-in babysitter.
+In New York City, Mustafa worked in a restaurant, as an Arabic tutor, and as a live-in babysitter.
 She won a scholarship to study political science at Bard College and organized the conference From Surviving to Thriving: Syrian Refugees Speak.

 Her mother and younger sister moved to Canada.

 Advocacy and writing

 In 2017, co-authoring with Naila Al Atrash and Radwan Ziadeh, she wrote We Are Syrians.
 Her 2019 Ted Talk spoke about the need for inclusion of refugees in policy solutions.
 Her frustration with the lack of inclusion preceded her co-founding the Network for Refugee Voices and attending the United Nations global refugee summit in 2019.
 Network for Refugee Voices later became the Global Refugee-Led Network.

 In 2020, Mustafa worked as the Associate Director of Partnerships and Engagement at Asylum Access in Canada, in 2022, she was the CEO.